-- Conduct independent reviews of the Group's claims reserves on an IFRS basis on a six monthly basis; and - Perform validation of the basis and methodology underlying the Solvency II technical provisions.
+- Conduct independent reviews of LUK's and the Group's claims reserves on an IFRS basis on a six monthly basis; and - Perform validation of the basis and methodology underlying the Solvency II technical provisions.

-B.7 Outsourcing
+B.7 OUTSOURCING

-The key objectives of the Group's outsourcing policy are:
+The key objectives of LUK's outsourcing policy which operates on a Group basis are:

 - To ensure that the Group and subsidiary undertakings receive optimal value for money whilst also understanding and controlling the risks involved in the engagement of third party providers or outsourcing services; and - To ensure compliance with the relevant regulatory requirements in which the Group's subsidiary undertakings operate in respect of any outsourcing undertaken.
-In particular to remain in compliance with Article 49 of the Solvency II Directive, which states that; "a firm cannot outsource a critical or important operational function or activity in such a way as to lead to: - Materially impairing the quality of the firm's system of governance; - Unduly increasing the operational risk; - Impairing the ability of the supervisory authorities to monitor the firm's compliance with its obligations; and - Undermining continuous and satisfactory service to policyholders".
+In particular to remain in compliance with Article 49 of the Solvency II Directive, which states that; "a firm cannot outsource a critical or important operational function or activity in such a way as to lead to: - Materially impairing the quality of the firm's system of governance; - Unduly increasing the operational risk; - · Impairing the ability of the supervisory authorities to monitor the firm's compliance with its obligations; and - Undermining continuous and satisfactory service to policyholders".